Excerion/superlocate/README.md

 /home/user/books/[Plato]_The_Republic_(Webster's_Thesaurus_Edition)(Bookos.org).pdf
 ```

-The Blue Oyster Cult song is what we were looking for.
+The Blue Öyster Cult song is what we were looking for.
 Tarot has covered that song, so that appears as well, and it looks like both the words "psychic" and "wars" appear inside Plato's republic.
 Since these are just three files, this does not create clutter and we can accept the results.

 ```
  % sl psychic wars | sla